What are the risk factors for prostate cancer?

-Researchers have looked to see if sexually transmitted infections (like gonorrhea or chlamydia) might increase the risk of prostate cancer, possibly because they may lead to inflammation of the prostate.
+Researchers have looked to see if sexually transmitted infections (like gonorrhea or chlamydia) might increase the risk of prostate cancer, because they can lead to inflammation of the prostate.
 So far, studies have not agreed, and no firm conclusions have been reached.

-Some earlier studies had suggested that men who have had a vasectomy (minor surgery to make men infertile) – especially those younger than 35 at the time of the procedure – may have a slightly increased risk for prostate cancer.
-But most recent studies have not found any increased risk among men who have had this operation.
-Fear of an increased risk of prostate cancer should not be a reason to avoid a vasectomy.
+Some studies have suggested that men who have had a vasectomy (minor surgery to make men infertile) have a slightly increased risk for prostate cancer.
+But other studies have not found an increased risk among men who have had this operation.
+Research on this possible link is still under way.